Victoria Fox/Shutterstock

 Oversized Blazers

-Another element of ’80s power dressing was the oversized blazer.
-The aim was to find the biggest blazer that you could find and use it to dominate your outfit.
-Today, many offices encourage their employees to dress more casually and many people work from home, so while you wouldn’t think this look would come back, this is another trend on the rise for the 2025 fashion season.
+Another element of '80s power dressing was the oversized blazer.
+The aim was to find the biggest blazer that could dominate your outfit.
+Today, many offices encourage their employees to dress more casually, and many people work from home, so while you wouldn't think this look would come back, this is another trend on the rise for the 2025 fashion season.

 Leopard Print

-Leopardskin prints were very popular in the 1980s and throughout the decades since have enjoyed multiple resurgences of popularity.
-Even though most of these fabrics were not the skin of leopards, it still has connotations of using animals and is considered a polarizing print.
+Leopard prints were very popular in the 1980s and throughout the decades since have enjoyed multiple resurgences of popularity.
+Leopard print in the '80s was popular largely as glam rock / punk / disco fashion.
+Today, whether the print is tacky or chic is debatable.
 Yet, it is in the fashion forecast for 2025.

 Neon Fabrics

 You almost needed sunglasses in the 1980s to shield your eyes from the bright vibrant colors.
-The louder the garment the better.
-The trend in more recent years has been for more subtle tones and earth shades but even this attack on the eyes is making its way back to the fashion world.
+The louder the garment, the more fashionable the wearer.
+Trends in more recent years have focused on subtle tones and earth shades, but this attack on the eyes is making its way back to the fashion world.

 Denim

 Denim as a fabric never goes out of fashion.
 However, the same cannot be said of denim shirts.
-They were a hugely popular fashion item in the 1980s, worn by both men and women.
+Though denim shirts had waves earlier (1970s Western wear) and later (1990s grunge), they were a hugely popular fashion item in the 1980s, worn by both men and women.
 They have started to crop up once again, although perhaps not to the same level of popularity as previous years.

 Baggy Shirts

-Baggy shirts may be comfortable but they are not very practical.
-They get in the way of what you are doing.
+Baggy shirts may be comfortable, but they are not very practical.
 Males and females adopted baggy shirts in the 1980s – often tucked into tight skirts and trousers.
-And while tight clothing has been more fashionable today, what’s old is new again and baggy clothing has made a return in recent years.
+And while tight clothing has been more fashionable today, what's old is new again and baggy clothing has made a return in recent years.

 Polka Dots